 From Polischellu Bridge follow Polischellu stream along its orographical left bank as far as the third waterfall (15 minutes from the bridge).
 Leave the stream following on your right-hand side a little trail inside the thick vegetation, rising towards a small rocky gully – little cairn – leading to the base of the cliff (45 minutes from Polischellu Bridge).

-Teghie Lisce Routes overview from left to right-hand side:
+Teghie Lisce routes overview from left to right:

 Climate is the typical one of the mediterranean middle-mountain areas situated at these latitudes: often very hot in summer and with cold and snowy winters; early and middle Spring and early Fall are the better seasons to climb.
 Due to Bavella closeness to the sea, winds are often stronger how much they are at the same height in the Alps.
 Rainfall sometimes are important and dangerous when joined with strong winds.
 On the contrary, sometimes we can find some long periods of drought.